ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

    others {{TR22.874}}.
 Of course, specific metrics might not be utilized at all in other scenarios.
 Hence:

-   R8:
-   : There MUST exist flexibility in term of metrics definition and utilization for the selection of service instance.
+   R12: In addition to common metrics that are agreed by all CATS components like processing delay, there SHOULD be some ways for metrics definition in different dimensions, which is used for the selection of specific service instance.

    Therefore, a desirable system

-   R9:
-   : MUST set up metric information that can be understood by CATS components.
+   R13: MUST set up metric information that can be understood by CATS components.

-   R10:
-   : MUST use network and computing metrics in a flexible way that includes a default action for the interoperation of network nodes which may or may not support the specific metrics.
+   R14: MUST include a default action for the interoperation of network nodes which may or may not support the specific metrics.

 ##  Support Session and Service Continuity